tvpollet/beautiful-jekyll/_pages/thesis_topics.md

 ## Meta-analysis of validated scales.
 <a href="#thesis-introduction">back to top</a>

 Often in psychology we use a developed scale but then this scale gets applied to other populations.
 For example, we might develop a scale on condom use with a student sample, but then this measure gets used with, for example sex workers.
 Measurement can be very problematic in such cases.
-The purpose of this project to examine how reliable measures are and whether their reliability varies across contexts.
+The purpose of this project to examine how reliable measures are and whether the reliability varies across contexts.

 For this project you will need to use the free software [JASP](www.jasp.org){:target="_blank"} and you'll need to learn a bit about meta-analysis (but it is not that hard!).